camper-1as

 Electrical wiring inside the camper body wasn't documented, so I have had to trace out the wiring, relays and fuse boxes to work out how it all functions.
 A few bodges from previous repairs were found, and once understood, were removed and the original issue resolved correctly.

-The ferro-resonant power unit is operating out of spec, as it was designed for 60hz operation.
-It is now earmarked for replacement as part of a DC power upgrade, once the budget permits.
-This will also remove the annoyingly loud hum when on mains power.
+The ferro-resonant power unit was operating out of spec, as it was designed for 60hz operation.
+It is now replacemed as part of a DC power upgrade.
+This removed the annoyingly loud hum when on mains power.

 The to-do list